exograph/exograph/integration/azure/README.md

-This is an example workflow to show how to deploy Claytip as an Azure function.
+This is an example workflow to show how to deploy Exograph as an Azure function.

 # Prerequisites